pascalgutsche/PaperEngine/README.md

 4. Last but not least, you have to execute the `build.bat` in the root directory.
 This is generating your .sln file for you so you can open the project in Visual Studio or whatever other program supports .sln files.

-Now that you've successfully set up your project, take a look at the Repository Wiki (WIP as of 04.05.2023) which explains how to end up using the engine.
+Now that you've successfully set up your project, take a look at the [Repository-Wiki](https://github.com/TheTrialGamer/WalnutEngine/wiki "WalnutEngine") (WIP as of 04.05.2023) which explains how to end up using the engine.